the-write-one/Git_Tutorial/Installing_Git.md

 1. Open a browser and go to [https://git-scm.com/download/win](https://git-scm.com/download/win) to download Git.

-<div class=""extended-markdown note">Other platforms, such as Linux or Mac OS, are available from the main download page: <a href="https://git-scm.com/download">https://git-scm.com/download</a>.</div>
+> :bulb: Other platforms, such as Linux or Mac OS, are available from the main download page: <a href="https://git-scm.com/download">https://git-scm.com/download</a>.

 2. Select the hyperlink applicable to your system setup.
 This tutorial uses the **64-bit Git for Windows Setup** hyperlink.
 An executable (.exe) file appears in the lower left corner of your browser window.